a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open the DA.
 Click on the title bar but don't move the window.
 Verify that window doesn't repaint if the window is not moved.

 Repeat for every desk accessory that runs in a window.
 * Launch DeskTop.
 Open the DA.
-Hold Apple (either Open Apple or Solid Apple) and press W. Verify that the desk accessory exits.
+Hold Apple (either Open-Apple or Solid-Apple) and press W. Verify that the desk accessory exits.
 Repeat with caps-lock off.

 ## Control Panel